redpanda-data/api-docs/shared/x-topics/about-authentication.md

 ## Authenticate programmatic requests

-For programmatic access (using a CLI, SDKs, and applications), the Cloud API uses the Client Credentials Flow as defined in [Auth 2.0 RFC 6749, section 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4O).
+For programmatic access (using a CLI, SDKs, and applications), the Cloud API uses the Client Credentials Flow as defined in [OAuth 2.0 RFC 6749, section 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).

 You must first create a **service account** through which you can authenticate requests to the Cloud API.
 The service account is associated with your Redpanda Cloud organization.
 The service account acts as an OAuth 2.0 client that provides its credentials (client ID and client secret) to the API authentication server.
 The authentication server grants an access token in return.
 You can then include the access token in each request to the API.

 The access token granted to you is associated with a specific Redpanda Cloud organization.
 If you want to use the API for a different organization, you must acquire a new token through a service account with that organization.